checkmarx-ts/CxAnalytix/README.md

 The vulnerability data is then transformed into a flattened JSON document and stored for at-scale data analysis.
 Pluggable data transports are implemented for storage flexibility; data can be easily stored and accessed locally or transported to data lakes for more advanced analysis.

-The fields available JSON documents can be found in the [data field specification](https://github.com/checkmarx-ts/CxAnalytix/wiki/SPEC.md).
+The fields available JSON documents can be found in the `Data Field Specification` section of the PDF manual.

-## NOTE: 2.0.0 PRE-RELEASE
+## NOTE: 2.0.0 RELEASE

-**CxAnalytix v1.x configurations are not backwards compatible with v2.0.0 configurations.**
+**CxAnalytix v1.x configurations are not backwards compatible with v2.0.0 configurations.
+Please review the configuration PDF manual for details.**

-*THE WIKI DOES NOT CURRENTLY REFLECT THE DOCUMENTATION FOR THE v2.0.0 PRE-RELEASE.
-THE WIKI UPDATE WILL COINCIDE WITH THE RELEASE OF v2.0.0.
-IF THERE IS A NEED TO IMMEDIATELY EVALUATE v2.0.0, PLEASE SCHEDULE TIME WITH CHECKMARX PROFESSIONAL SERVICES.*
+As of release 2.0.0, a PDF manual is included with each release.
+The [CxAnalytix Wiki](https://github.com/checkmarx-ts/CxAnalytix/wiki) is available for reference for versions prior to 2.0.0.
+The CxAnalytix Wiki will no longer be maintained as of release 2.0.0.

 ## Getting Started

-### Dependencies

-CxAnalytix is built on .Net Core and is therefore capable of running on Windows or Linux.

-There are several installation variations:

-* A Windows service
-* A Linux daemon
-* A command line executable

-### Installation

-Please refer to the [Installation](https://github.com/checkmarx-ts/CxAnalytix/wiki/Installation-Home) wiki page

-## Additional Documentation

-Please see the [CxAnalytix Wiki](https://github.com/checkmarx-ts/CxAnalytix/wiki) for information related to obtaining, installing, and configuring CxAnalytix.

-## Version History

-Version history has been moved to [CHANGELOG.md](CHANGELOG.md)
+1. Download the [latest release](https://github.com/checkmarx-ts/CxAnalytix/releases) appropriate for your platform.
+2. Download the PDF manual and review the `Quickstart` chapter.

 ## Contributing